Summary: in this tutorial, you’ll learn how to use the ROW_NUMBER()

 ORDER BY

 clause sorts the rows in each partition.
-Because theROW_NUMBER()
+Since theROW_NUMBER()

 is an order sensitive function, theORDER BY